colinbull/colinbull.github.io/talks/Adopting_Fsharp/slides/index.md

 ![stackoverflow](images/stackoverflow_survey.png)

-' Architects will apply the blindly
+' Architects will apply this blindly
-' To cover all basis
+' I'm surprised I don't have to write everything in Node ' To cover all basis

 ***

+### And

 > Nobody got fired for hiring {insert-consultancy-here}

-' But you did end up with crap overspecced buggy system.
+' Getting F# pushed into the consultancies solves one problem ' Getting it on industry reports, Gartner, Forrester etc. will help ' But there is a bigger problem..

 ***

-### The inconvenient truth
+### An inconvenient truth

 ***